OUIsolutions/TreinAI/README.md

 ## About the Project

 **TreinAI** is an assistance agent for project developers, with full read and write permissions.
 It can help with simple questions, project development, and even execute system commands.
-TreinAI is located at [https://github.com/SamuelHenriqueDeMoraisVitrio/TreinAI](https://github.com/SamuelHenriqueDeMoraisVitrio/TreinAI).
+## Features

 - **Model Configuration**: Easily configure and manage different language models.
 - **API Integration**: Seamless integration with various APIs for enhanced functionality.